CASE STUDY:

 Operational System Design

-I designed a streamlined workflow:
+I designed a streamlined workflow by:

-Final Flow: Dry soil → electric mixer → 5-gallon buckets on dollies → material lift via ramp → dock level → freight elevator → second floor → pouring team.
+Dry soil → electric mixer → 5-gallon buckets on dollies → material lift via ramp → dock level → freight elevator → second floor → pouring team.
 This eliminated lifting buckets more than 6 inches and created an efficient 500+ repetition process.

 Managing Workflow